Practical SEO Tips forBeginners That Actually Work

 Add Alt Text to Every Single Image

 Google can’t see images — it reads your alt text instead.
 Write short, specific descriptions for each image.
-Done right, this helps your images appear in Google Image Search results too.

 Start Earning Backlinks the Right Way